Goldengrove Nigerian Dwarf Goats

 MILK: Nigerian Dwarf goats give a surprising quantity of milk for their size.
 Their production ranges from 1 to 8 pounds of milk per day (one quart of milk weighs roughly 2 pounds), with an average doe producing about 2.5 pounds (1.10 litres), although it can produce up to 1.8 litres of milk per day.
 Production depends upon genetics, how many times the doe has freshened (given birth), quality and type of feed, and general good management.
 Since Nigerians breed year-round, it is easy to stagger freshening in a herd for year-round production of milk.
 Thus, they are ideal milk goats for most families.
 Their milk has a higher butterfat content than milk from full-sized dairy goats, averaging 6.5% according to the American Dairy Goat Association.
 Later in lactation, butterfat can go up to 10% or even higher.
 This makes Nigerian Dwarf goat milk excellent for ice cream, deserts, yogurt, and especially, cheeses and soap making.

-NEWSFLASH - GOLDENGROVE HAS THE ONLY NIGERIAN DWARF DAIRY GOAT IN NEW ZEALAND: In the fourth quarter 2016 ADGA (American Dairy Goat Association) newsletter comes the news that for the first time, Nigerian dwarf goats have become the leading breed with the highest number of ADGA registrations in 2016, topping the Nubians, which have held the record for a number of years.
+NEWSFLASH - GOLDENGROVE HAS THE ONLY NIGERIAN DWARF DAIRY GOATS IN NEW ZEALAND: In the fourth quarter 2016 ADGA (American Dairy Goat Association) newsletter comes the news that for the first time, Nigerian dwarf goats have become the leading breed with the highest number of ADGA registrations in 2016, topping the Nubians, which have held the record for a number of years.

 PLEASE FEEL FREE TO CONTACT US:: -